NerdNu/ModReq/README.md

 Commands
 --------
-Note: In the discussion that follows, `#` signifies an number.
+Note: In the discussion that follows, `#` signifies a number.

 Many commands support the use of `-`, instead of a request ID number, to signify the request that was most recently claimed by the staff member.